Definition

 All about Variolite and Lignite Properties

 Know all about Variolite and Lignite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite belongs to Igneous Rocks while Lignite belongs to Sedimentary Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Lignite is Amorphous, Glassy.
 Variolite appears Dull and Soft and Lignite appears Veined or Pebbled.
-The luster of Variolite is not available while that of Lignite is dull to vitreous to submetallic.
+The luster of Variolite is while that of Lignite is dull to vitreous to submetallic.
 Variolite is available in black, brown, light to dark grey colors whereas Lignite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Variolite are cemetery markers, creating artwork and that of Lignite are electricity generation.